Moses Jacob Ezekiel: "Lost Cause" movement

-Another factor possibly contributing to his "relative obscurity" today may be his devotion to the Confederacy.
+Another factor possibly contributing to his relative obscurity may be his devotion to the Confederacy.

-Ezekiel's sculptures of Confederate heroes are the most visible manifestation of, and a significant factor in the legitimacy of, the Lost Cause of the Confederacy, in which he was a "true believer".
-It is a "romanticized vision of the South and the Confederacy in which soldiers fought honorably for states' rights and free trade rather than treasonously for the cause of slavery.
-[See Cornerstone speech.]
-In this narrative, slave owners are painted as benign protectors and providers for their African-American 'dependents.'"
+Ezekiel's sculptures of Confederate heroes are the most visible manifestation of, and a significant factor in the legitimacy of, the Lost Cause of the Confederacy, which he espoused.

-"Ezekiel's work is integral to this sympathetic view of the Civil War."
+Ezekiel's work has been identified as integral to this sympathetic view of the Civil War.
 He depicted Confederate leaders, like Stonewall Jackson, or fallen soldiers like the VMI students, as heroes.
 "But no monument exemplifies the Lost Cause narrative better than Ezekiel's Confederate Memorial in Arlington, where the woman representing the South appears to be protecting the black figures below."
 According to his relative Judith Ezekiel, "This statue was a very, very deliberate part of revisionist history of racist America."
 According to historian Gabriel Reich, "the statue functions as propaganda for the Lost Cause.… It couldn't be worse."

-On August 20, 2017 — immediately after and "in light of" the Unite the right rally in Charlottesville, Virginia — "nearly two dozen people from the extended Ezekiel family" sent a letter to the Washington Post, asking for the Arlington monument's removal:
+On August 20, 2017, in the aftermath of the Unite the right rally in Charlottesville, Virginia — members of Ezekiel's extended family sent a letter to the Washington Post, asking for the Arlington monument's removal:

+As of December 2023, plans were under way to remove the statue from Arlington, with plans to relocate it to the New Market Battlefield State Historical Park.
+Ezekiel had a personal link to the New Market site as he fought for the Confederacy and was wounded at this battlefield.